 Field-hunting tip

-Look in evaporite deposits in lacustrine basins country — that is the host setting where kernite typically forms.
+Look in evaporite deposits in lacustrine basins country, the host setting where kernite typically forms.
 If you start seeing borax, ulexite, colemanite in float, you are in the right ground.
 Field specimens usually show a prismatic, massive, granular habit, so train your eye for that shape before scanning the outcrop.